-The R8 has been Audi’s flagship two seat sports car since it was first launched by the car manufacturer seven years ago.
-Since its introduction, Audi has introduced several changes in the car including the addition of the roofless Spyder, an optional V10 and the sportier GT model.
-However, with the 2013 model, Audi has gone all out to completely revamp the car giving the car its first makeover including subtle styling changes, a seven-speed S-tronic transmission and a new flagship V10 Plus model.
+The R8 has been Audi’s flagship two-seat sports car since it was first launched seven years ago.
+Since its introduction, Audi has introduced several car changes, including the addition of the roofless Spyder, an optional V10, and the sportier GT model.
+However, with the 2013 model, Audi has gone all out to completely revamp the car giving the car its first makeover, including subtle styling changes, seven-speed S-Tronic transmission, and a new flagship V10 Plus model.
 Audi has prominently redesigned the LED headlights and taillights that come standard on all models.
-Audi has also revised the front bumper and grille, and out back, there’s a larger diffuser and new circular tailpipes.
+Audi has also revised the front bumper and grille and the outback; there are a larger diffuser and new circular tailpipes.

-The new seven-speed S-tronic transmission that utilizes two multi-plate clutches is conceivably the biggest change to the 2013 R8.
-Although the 6 speed manual transmission is still available, Audi claims that the car equipped with the S-tronic is actually faster to 60 miles per hour by three-tenths of a second in all models.
-The all new R8 V10 Plus is Audi’s brand new thundering monster and comes with the same carbon fiber reinforced plastic used on the R8 GT.
+The new seven-speed S-Tronic transmission utilizes two multi-plate clutches is conceivably the biggest change to the 2013 R8.
+Although the 6-speed manual transmission is still available, Audi claims that the car equipped with the S-Tronic is actually faster to 60 miles per hour by three-tenths of a second in all models.
+The all-new R8 V10 Plus is Audi’s brand new thundering monster and comes with the same carbon fiber reinforced plastic used on the R8 GT.
 The 5.2 Liter V10 produces a roaring 550 horsepower and 398 pound-feet torque.
-The European models are expected to hit the road towards the end of the year while the American model will be introduced shortly thereafter.
+The European models are expected to hit the road towards the end of the year, while the American model will be introduced shortly thereafter.